Hello, I'm Paul and I love my music, just as you love yours. It is so satisfying to pick up an instrument and play your

 Dear friends, on June 2021 I was admitted to hospital for symptoms which turned out to be lymphoma Stage 4.
 The chemo that cured me also left me with hand and foot problems.
-I have ceased teaching in schools but I have started my private practice again this year from home, observing normal Covid safety practices.
-I have made small but steady improvements in the last twelve months.
+I have ceased teaching in schools but currently teach from home in Camberwell.
+I have made small but steady improvements in the last twenty months.

 FLUTE: The silvery, supple flute sings like a bird and looks elegant as it soars in the high register, balanced by its exotic low register.
 It is a leading voice in bands and orchestras with a technique which is not overly demanding.

 CLARINET: The clarinet has a wide range and springs from a woody low register to the smooth, expressive purity of the upper register.
 It uses a reed and requires a little more muscle to play.

 SAXOPHONE: The saxophone is closely related to the clarinet and those who do well on clarinet usually make a smooth transition to the golden saxophone.
 It is versatile from classics to smooth jazz, soul and rockabilly.

 BASSOON: This fascinating instrument is the "soul of the tree" and its dark low register is satisfying and effective.
 At the same time, it is a superb orchestral melodist, creating a wide range of colours in its three and a half octaves.